Whistleblower Rights ‘Significantly Expanded’ in New York Law Amendments

 The NBA hired an independent firm to conduct an investigation into Phoenix Suns majority owner Robert Sarver following a 2021 expository piece from ESPN, which detailed an extensive history of his racism and misogyny.
 The investigation, which collected accounts from hundreds of employees, was finalized and released to the public last week.

 Many industries require employees to sign NDAs in order to keep internal information private.
 They can also be used to deter the actions of whistleblowers.
 Despite these contracts, employees who experience or reasonably believe in the existence of internal wrongdoings may still disclose these acts to authorities.
 A number of Federal laws protect whistleblowers with valid claims, and state laws are also bolstering protections for employees.

 Has your employer retaliated against you for alerting authorities of wrongful workplace behavior?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.